Nast33Narwhal/ECE586_Team3/README.md

 ## Usage
 ### sim.exe
-The simulation program sim.exe has the following flags: -pc to set pc (defaults to 0). -sp to set stack pointer (defaults to 65536). -ui to enable user interface
+The simulation program sim.exe has the following flags: -pc to set pc (defaults to 0). -sp to set stack pointer (defaults to 65536). -ui to enable user interface.

 ### make